 "Scott is a gifted instructor who adapts well to interactive questions.
 At times, weather stuff can drone on and folks can get sleepy, but the pace was varied, occasional interactive exercises stimulated us, and the audience interactions worked really well.

 Top marks for the quality of the projected materials.
 The presentations were done in PowerPoint slides with lots of graphics.
 Interestingly, Scott seems obsessive with the technique for revealing points one at a time, but the organization of his material was so good, that lots and lots of time, questions were answered by exactly the next slide.
 In my experience, that takes a gift of understanding your audience and organizing the material to reveal itself in ways that make sense to people.

 Aviation weather may not be high on your wish list.
 But the value to me of the seminar for working through the variety of weather data products available, adding several new tools to my repertoire, and understanding what I already knew in new ways, all added up to worth the time and effort."

 - Dr. Rick Beach

 "I had read a number of Scott's articles and also got training from him before flights last year.
-The payoff of the Beyond The Wx Brief live workshop, for me, was learning how to use a variety of tools that can give a much clearer picture of what's ahead with the weather.
+The payoff of the live workshop, for me, was learning how to use a variety of tools that can give a much clearer picture of what's ahead with the weather.
 The infamous 'Skew-T' plot is probably the most valuable.
 FWIW I thought this was a worthwhile investment."